-Holidays to Barbados during the festive season are becoming more popular, and it’s not hard to see why.
+Holidays to Barbados have always been popular, and it’s easy to see why.

 So, what does Christmas in Barbados look like?
 If you’re wondering whether Santa still comes, or whether you’ll get that all-important turkey, we’ve got the lowdown on what you can expect on a Bajan yuletide holiday here.

 Sunshine at Christmas time?

 Christmas in the UK can be a chilly affair.
 At best there’s a fresh dusting of snow; at worst, rain and freezing temperatures.
 For many, this makes for a romantic Christmas atmosphere.
 Being wrapped up in a scarf and sipping on a warm cup of mulled wine might feel like the best way to get into the Christmas spirit.